-A little treat to enjoy the season’s favorite citrus fruit.
-The jelly offers such a pure, juicy flavor that it feels like you’re biting straight into a clementine.
+A lovely treat to enjoy the season’s favorite citrus fruit.
+These clementine macarons offer such a pure, juicy flavor that it feels like you’re biting straight into a clementine.

 To make the Clementine Buttercream filling (if using):